azaj01/pipelex/docs/pages/api/index.md

 ---

-## Input Format: ImplicitMemory
+## Input Format: PipelineInputs

 Run your pipeline with flexible inputs that adapt to your needs.
 Pipelex supports multiple formats for providing inputs, making it easy to work with simple text, structured data, or complex objects.

-### What is ImplicitMemory?
+### What is PipelineInputs?

-The `inputs` field uses **ImplicitMemory** format - a smart, flexible way to provide data to your pipelines.
-Instead of forcing you into a rigid structure, ImplicitMemory intelligently interprets your data based on how you provide it.
+The `inputs` field uses **PipelineInputs** format - a smart, flexible way to provide data to your pipelines.
+Instead of forcing you into a rigid structure, PipelineInputs intelligently interprets your data based on how you provide it.

 ### How Input Formatting Works